The Ravens are 1-3 and badly need a win over the Houston Texans. They'll have to do it with an injury-riddled roster.

 - OLB Odafe Oweh (eye)

-That list does not include defensive tackles Nnamdi Madubuike (neck) and Broderick Washington Jr. (ankle), who went on injured reserve last week.
+The Ravens' injury list does not include defensive tackles Nnamdi Madubuike (neck) and Broderick Washington Jr. (ankle), who went on injured reserve last week.
+Head Coach John Harbaugh said the Ravens' injury list is so long that he didn't even have the patience to take questions about each player.

-Hamilton practiced on a limited basis Wednesday, but not since.
+Hamilton practiced on a limited basis Wednesday, but not since with a groin injury suffered during Sunday's loss in Kansas City.
 Second-year safety Sanoussi Kane would be tasked with filling his big shoes.

-Last year's sack leader, Kyle Van Noy, could return to game action after missing the past two weeks due to a hamstring injury.
-That's good news, but now Oweh, who also had double-digit sacks last year, is dealing with an eye problem.
+Last year's sack leader, Kyle Van Noy, is slated to return after missing the past two weeks due to a hamstring injury.
+However, Oweh popped up on the injury report this week with an eye issue.